Cheap Gaming Monitors – Under $250 – Mobile MarvJanuary 10, 2019

 Whether you are a Console or PC gamer, the first time you play any sort of game on a Gaming Monitor you will notice that it feels smoother, more responsive and easier on the eye.
-I am a console player and the first time I played Xbox on a gaming monitor I noticed an immediate increase in responsiveness, smoothness, color accuracy and it improved my overall gaming experience.
-Once you play on a proper Gaming Monitor you will find it hard to go back to playing on an average TV.
-Gaming Monitors do get quite expensive and usually what you pay for is what you get, recently Monitors and TVs, in general, have seen a drastic price drop due to the rate at which the technology is improving.
-That being said, there are a lot of Cheap Gaming Monitors on the market now that are really impressive and budget friendly.
+I am a console player and the first time I played Xbox on a gaming monitor I noticed the difference.
+An increase in responsiveness, smoothness, color accuracy and it improved my overall gaming experience.
+Once you play on a proper Gaming Monitor, normal TVs will seem sub par.
+Gaming Monitors do get quite expensive and usually what you pay for is what you get.
+Recently Monitors and TVs have seen a drastic price drop due to the rate at which the technology is improving.
+That being said, a lot of Cheap Gaming Monitors on the market now that are really impressive and budget friendly.

-In this article I will be going through a couple of my favorite Cheap Gaming Monitors, none of the Monitors I mention will be priced above $250 USD and I will also include a handy buyers guide for you to use when doing your own research.
+In this article I will be going through a couple of my favorite Cheap Gaming Monitors.
+None of the Monitors I mention will be priced above $250 USD.
+I will also include a handy buyers guide for you to use when doing your own research.

 You can get cheap Gaming Monitors in a variety of different resolutions, from Full HD 1080p, 2K, and 4K.
-When choosing a resolution you need to make sure your hardware can output the right resolution video to fully take advantage of the Monitor.
-At the sub $250 mark you are most likely going to come across 1080p displays, and that is fine for gaming and a lot of competitive gamers prefer it.
+When choosing a resolution you need to make sure your hardware can fully take advantage of the Monitor.
+At the sub $250 mark you are most likely going to come across 1080p displays.
+This is fine for gaming and a lot of competitive gamers prefer it.

-Response time is the amount of time it takes for one pixel to change and its measured in milliseconds, ms for short.
-When you input a command on either a keyboard or controller, the response time is how long it takes for that command to happen on the screen.
-When gaming you want the quickest response time possible, most gaming monitors have a response time from 5-1ms, 1ms being the best.
+Response time is the amount of time it takes for one pixel to change.
+Its measured in milliseconds, ms for short.
+In other words, it is how long it takes for a command to happen on the screen.
+When gaming you want the quickest response time possible.
+Most gaming monitors have a response time from 5-1ms, 1ms being the best.

-The refresh rate of a monitor is the speed (rate) at which the monitor’s image changes (refreshes).
-The faster the refresh rate, the more times the image can update every second and the smoother the image will look.
+The refresh rate of a monitor is the rate at which the monitor’s image changes/refreshers .
+The faster the refresh rate, the more times the image can update and the smoother the image will look.
 This number of changes per second is measured in hertz (Hz).
-60Hz would be the absolute minimum I’d accept for gaming monitors and some gaming monitors can reach 240Hz.
+60Hz would be the absolute minimum I’d accept for gaming monitors.
+Although some high end gaming monitors can reach 240Hz.

-The number of inputs a monitor has on its rear determines how versatile the monitor can be, it determines how many things can be connected to it simultaneously.
-The last thing you want to do is switch display cables when you decide to do a bit of console gaming but you can’t because your PC is connected.
+The number of inputs a monitor has on its rear determines how versatile the monitor can be.
+This determines how many things can be connected to it simultaneously.
+The last thing you want to do is switch display cables when you decide to do a bit of console gaming, but can’t because your PC is connected.
 More inputs = more versatility.

-We have already discussed screen size but overall monitor size is something most people forget about when choosing a cheap gaming monitor.
+We have already discussed screen size but overall monitor size is something most people forget.
+This is important when choosing a cheap gaming monitor.
 Make sure the dimensions of the monitor fit within the area you want to place it.

 When looking for a gaming monitor you will notice a lot of buzz words being thrown around.
 A few things that I class as extras are, HDR – The difference between the lightest and darkest part of an image, higher or wider is better.
 Free Sync or G Sync – Technologies developed to manage the refresh rate of a monitor and provide smoother playback.